 The combined contraceptive pill can be taken up to 24 hours late.

 Despite the leeway, it is usually easier to remember your pill if you do try and take it at the same time each day.
 Sometimes using a mobile phone alarm or app can help you remember.
 If you have trouble remembering your pills, then a LARC method of contraception may suit you better.

 I'm pregnant, what contraception will I need after having my baby?

-If you have had a baby and are not breastfeeding, you may ovulate a month or so postnatally.
-To prevent pregnancy start the pill on day 21 after the birth.
-If you start later then you would not be protected for the 1st seven days whilst the hormones build up, so condoms would be required during that time.
+If you have had a baby and are not breastfeeding, you may ovulate a month or so after giving birth.
+To prevent pregnancy, start the combined contraceptive pill on day 21 after the birth.
+Starting earlier is not recommended because of increased thrombosis risk in the first weeks after delivery.
+You are not protected for the first 7 days whilst the hormones build up, so condoms would be required during that time.

 How long can I stay on the pill for?